oppia/oppia-web-developer-docs/Acceptance-Tests.md

   ),
 ];
 ```
 To handle errors that need to be fixed, you should include them directly within the `console-reporter.ts` utility.
-In this file, you would add the error regex to the `CONSOLE_ERRORS_TO_FIX ` array and add a TODO comment which have the details of the issue.
-If the error is new, also raise it in the issue section.
+In this file, you would add the error regex to the `CONSOLE_ERRORS_TO_FIX ` array and add a TODO comment which points to the existing issue number.
+If the error doesn't have any corresponding issue, then file a new issue on our [issue tracker](https://github.com/oppia/oppia/issues).

 Note: This will be removed after the bug is resolved.